tfabris/TomServo/README.md

       - The Testors red flake is tricky paint.
 It will look best if done in multiple thin coats and allowed to dry between each coat.
       - After dry, remove the top hat from the supports, and hand-paint its inner side, which is visible through Tom's clear head.
   - Inside of Tom's mouth:
     - Inner section of Tom's lower beak should be hand-painted flat black.
-Thinning the paint might help with getting it to flow smoothly into the indentation in the lower beak without getting it on the edges.
+Thinning the paint might help with getting it to flow smoothly into the indentation without getting it on the edges.
     - Edge of lower beak and inside of upper beak remain silver.

   | ![Hand painting the lower beak](Photos/Printing%20and%20Assembly%20-%20Lower%20Beak%20Hand%20Painting.jpg) |